gabesabella/about-me/README.md

 <p><strong>Gabe 🤓</strong>, an aspiring full stack developer with a focus on front-end development, recently graduated with a degree in Computer Science.
 I'm passionate about crafting beautiful and functional web applications, and have been experimenting with different web technologies such as <em>React, Typescript, and Tailwind CSS</em>.
-I'm also proficient in a variety of programming languages, including <em>Python, Java, SQL, Django, and Flask</em>.
+I'm also proficient in <em>Python, Java, SQL, Django, and Flask</em>.

 I'm a highly motivated self-starter and fast learner, always eager to take on new challenges and solve complex problems.
 I'm constantly trying to stay up to date with the latest web technologies and trends, and I'm never afraid to dive deep into unfamiliar territory.
 I'm looking for a role that will allow me to leverage my skills and experience to create meaningful and impactful products.